 That needs to end.

-We can't be the world's policeman.
+We can't be the world's policemen.

-We have to make certain strategic positions, but the amount of money and the amount of debt we're accumulating was something I was whining and complaining about under the Obama years, and and we're not stopping it.
+We have to make certain strategic positions, but the amount of money and the amount of debt we're accumulating was something I was whining and complaining about under the Obama years, and we're not stopping it.

-Well, you know, I take it very personally because you know I ran for office.
+Well, you know, I take it very personally because, you know, I ran for office.

-You remember when I ran, I came on your program on television on the radio in 2009, 2010, and we were alarmed at annual deficits approaching and exceeding a trillion dollars under President Obama, and we were unified.
+I came on your program on television and on the radio in 2009, 2010, and we were alarmed at annual deficits approaching and exceeding a trillion dollars under President Obama.

 There was this voice.